-I think the event of birth and its subsequent effects on a woman’s body is one of the most underestimated natural disturbances and trauma on the female body and psyche that she may ever have.
+I think the event of birth and its subsequent effects on a woman’s body is one of the most underestimated natural disturbances (and possible trauma) on the female body and psyche that she may ever have.
 And on her willingness and physical ability to re-engage in sexual intercourse afterwards.

 I cannot count the number of women who have sat with me and said it.
 'It all changed after I had children'.

 The unknown nature of birthing, especially for a woman who is unprepared or unaware, or unwilling to look deeper into this most momentous occasion of her life, can be catapulted into oblivion of nightmares if everything comes undone.

 The latest Australian Documentary on Birthing ‘Birth Time' illustrates just that.

 Even for a woman who is prepared, has studied vigorously the nature of birthing, educated herself extensively, as I did for my first baby, things can go awry in the birthing process as the medical profession ‘takes over’ in moments of panic and potential or perceived life-threatening situations.